tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

    } ExtensionType;
 ~~~~~~~~~~

+### Server authentication

 A client which supports this specification SHALL send an empty
 "delegated_credential" extension in its ClientHello.
-If the client receives a
+If the server receives a
-delegated credential without indicating support, then the client MUST abort with
+delegated credential without indicating support, then the server MUST abort
-an "unexpected_message" alert.
+with an "unexpected_message" alert.

-If the extension is present, the server MAY send a delegated credential; if the
+If the extension is present, the client MAY send a delegated credential; if the
 extension is not present, the server MUST NOT send a delegated credential.
-A
-delegated credential MUST NOT be provided unless a Certificate message is also
-sent.
 The server MUST ignore the extension unless TLS 1.3 or a later version is
 negotiated.

 The server MUST send the delegated credential as an extension in the